carissalow/rapids/docs/features/phone-accelerometer.md

 ## RAPIDS provider

-!!! info "Available day segments and platforms"
+!!! info "Available time segments and platforms"
-    - Available for all day segments
+    - Available for all time segments
     - Available for Android and iOS

 !!! info "File Sequence"